 If the check is un-successful a response is sent to the UAV rejecting the request.

 7. UTM/UTS checks the request for UAV operation from the UAS AF using the combined information from the UAV and from the UAVs mobile network operator.

-Editor's note: How the UTM/USS verifies the validity of the information the UAV provided in step 1 and forwarded by the UAS AF is FFS and depends on potential security solutions defined at the application level outside 3GPP.
-Whether such solutions have impact on steps 6 and 8 (e.g. one request/response or multiple roundtrips) is FFS.
+NOTE 2: The UAV information sent to the UTM/USS via the UAS AF is handled in the user plane and on application level.
+How the UTM/USS verifies the UAV information is done purely on the application level and out of 3GPP scope.

 It assumed that the UAS operator has already provided flight path information to the UTM/USS with a procedure which is out of scope of 3GPP.